I AM CEO PODCASTPodCEO

 Let's hit it, man.
 I'm excited.

 So, you know, I decided, hey.
 I wanna try something else.
 Let me try to start a side hustle.
-So a couple years in is when I was just trying out things, wind lighting, seeing what works in most stuff was a flop.
-Tried e-commerce, like, digital marketing, online blogging, just nothing was really hit.
+So a couple of years in when I was just trying out things, wind lighting, seeing what works in most stuff was a flop.
+Tried e-commerce, like, digital marketing, and online blogging, but nothing was really hit.
 Finally, Gresham, have you heard about reddit.com?

 Yes.
 Mhmm.

 I was on Reddit when I should have been working and read a post of a guy who started a cleaning company, and I thought, you know what?
 Let me try this.
 He posted the steps here, and it just started working.
-I started realizing in hindsight that's because it's a very old school industry.
+I started realizing in hindsight that's because it's a very old-school industry.
 I was doing just things which are, like, current marketing, but in this old school industry, and it was working.
-And, anyways, my main goal was a couple of things.
-I wanted to provide financially for my parents and quit my job and travel the world.
+And, anyway, my main goal was a couple of things.
+I wanted to provide financially for my parents quit my job and travel the world.

 I had to build this local business in a way that was conducive for me to be able to travel from anywhere.
-So a couple years into my job, I think at that point, we were just hitting thirty thousand a month in revenue or so is when I decided to quit, go full time, go to one minute, apply it to South America, just started building this remotely, and growing it.
-And within that first year of going full time, the business doubled.
+So a couple of years into my job, I think at that point, we were just hitting thirty thousand a month in revenue or so is when I decided to quit, go full time, go to one minute, apply it to South America, just started building this remotely and growing it.
+And within that first year of going full-time, the business doubled.

 It kept growing from there.
 So that's my story.
 And then, just last year, we started, the franchise model.
 Now people were saying, hey.
 Can I copy what you guys are doing?
 And I said, sure.
 Let's just do it via franchising.
 So just looking for a handful of motivated folks who just literally wanna copy and paste what we're doing in their own city in the US.
 So that's where we're at now.

 Yeah.
 I absolutely love that.
-And I think so many times and I don't know if you went through the same experience when you were trying to find thing, so to speak.
-But we always are looking for whatever the new shiny thing is that we could lean into, but sometimes it's looking at what exists and bringing those new ideas to something that is an old industry like you were able to do it's sometimes the biggest innovation and creative thing that you can implement.
+And I think so many times and I don't know if you went through the same experience when you were trying to find things, so to speak.
+We always looking for whatever the new shiny thing is that we could lean into, but sometimes it's looking at what exists and bringing those new ideas to something that is an old industry like you were able to do it's sometimes the biggest innovation and creative thing that you can implement.

 Absolutely.
-And the reality is I feel like it derisks a lot of things.
+And the reality is I feel like it de-risks a lot of things.
 Like this industry exists.
 No businesses are making money in it.
 You just have to do a little bit better.
 Right?
-So I think it derisk a lot of things as well.
+So I think it de-risks a lot of things as well.

 Yeah.
 And I almost feel like at the heart of business, it's all about minimizing as many risks as possible.
-Most people, they get people that are in business or the people that are jumping out of airplanes and blindfolding themselves and driving on motorcycles and things like that.
-But really, at the heart of business, you're trying to minimize the risk as much as possible so that you could succeed as much as possible.
+Most people get people that are in business or the people that are jumping out of airplanes and blindfolding themselves and driving on motorcycles and things like that.
+But really, at the heart of the business, you're trying to minimize the risk as much as possible so that you can succeed as much as possible.

 Yeah.
 Very well said.